Oragenics (NYSEAMERICAN:OGEN) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Free Report) in a report released on Wednesday.
+Analysts at StockNews.com began coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Free Report) in a report issued on Tuesday.
 The brokerage set a “sell” rating on the biotechnology company’s stock.

 Oragenics Stock Performance

-Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last released its earnings results on Thursday, November 9th.
-The biotechnology company reported ($0.85) earnings per share (EPS) for the quarter.
-The company had revenue of $0.01 million for the quarter.
+Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last issued its earnings results on Thursday, November 9th.
+The biotechnology company reported ($0.85) EPS for the quarter.
+The company had revenue of $0.01 million during the quarter.

 Oragenics, Inc, a development-stage company, engages in the research and development of antibiotics for infectious diseases in the United States.
 The company engages in the development and commercialization of NT-CoV2-1, an intranasal vaccine candidate that provides immunity from the novel severe acute respiratory syndrome coronavirus.